Teaching Financial LiteracyPosted: February 18, 2021

 In high school, my Overcoming Obstacles teacher taught life skills lessons from the modules “Managing Finances” and “On Your Own” to help my class prepare for adult responsibilities, such as the “Making A Budget” lesson.
 These lessons continue to resonate in my daily decisions and how I manage my bills and spending.
 No adult can escape the challenges of managing finances and creating a budget.
 As an educator, I think it’s never too early – nor too late – to teach young people financial literacy, as well as financial responsibility.
 No young person should have to wait until they are drowning in debt to understand how to manage their personal finances.
 Yes, financial literacy can be overwhelming and intimidating, especially when one is feeling the pressure of economic challenges.

-With Overcoming Obstacles, it only takes 2-3 minutes to get the conversation started with your student.
+With Overcoming Obstacles, it only takes two to three minutes to get the conversation started with your students.
 This short conversation could lead to about 20 more minutes of learning about checks, earning money, and making a budget.
 And, the next day, you can work together on creating a personal budget.
 Teaching our children the financial skills to empower themselves doesn’t have to be painful or a long-winded lecture.
 Using the visual handouts and activity sheets in the curriculum is a great way to talk about the importance of creating a budget.
 This lesson can shape the way they live as adults, and may ultimately have an impact on the way they raise their children and the next generation after.

 Overcoming Obstacles offers hundreds of K-12 life skills lessons designed to prepare young people for all of the challenges life presents.
 It’s free now and forever and available for download by creating an account at overcomingobstacles.org.